 If you are prone to irritation use a thicker barrier cream then normal before putting your mask on to reduce the rubbing effects.
 Look out for balms or oils which clam the skin instead of powerful actives.

-If you wish to get more information about how to protect your skin, you can book free consultations with our skin experts.
+If you wish to get more Tips to Prevent Acne, Irritations, Rashes and about how to protect your skin, you can book free consultations with our skin experts.